 - those applying for discretionary leave to remain in the UK as someone who has been identified as a victim of slavery or human trafficking, and their dependants

-- those applying for leave to remain as the victim of domestic abuse, and their dependants
+- those applying for permission to remain as the victim of domestic abuse, and their dependants

 - those claiming that being made to leave the UK would be against their rights under Article 3 of the European Convention on Human Rights, and their dependants